 A retired horse might no longer need to wear shoes for the purpose of work, but it will certainly still require regular foot trimming.

-Some horses with arthritis will benefit from continued wearing of front shoes, for example.
-The inclusion of rolled toes on front shoes can help reduce instances of tripping,and make the older horse less foot sore on hard ground.
+Some horses with arthritis will benefit from continuing to wear front shoes, for example.
+The inclusion of rolled toes on front shoes can help reduce instances of tripping and make the older horse less foot sore on hard ground.

 Older horses will drop down in the pecking order at feeding time.
 Make sure to group animals accordingly.
-It is important to be sure the older animals are getting enough to eat.
+It is important to ensure the older animals are getting enough to eat.

 Body Condition Scoring

-Regularly body condition scoring an older horse will help you to be sure that they are receiving a correct plane of nutrition.
+Regularly body condition scoring an older horse will help ensure they are receiving a correct plane of nutrition.

-Take photographs of your horse from each side and from behind as well as recording weight measured with weight tapes.
-Compare these on every month or two to help you be more objective about changes in weight and condition.
+Take photographs of your horse from each side and from behind.
+Weigh them with a weight tape and record this number.
+Compare these every month or two to help you be more objective about changes in weight and condition.
 Plan adjustments to his diet accordingly.

 Cold Weather Care

 Older horses are more likely to feel the cold.
-They also moult (shed) less efficiently, keeping their thick winter coats longer than needed.
+They also shed less efficiently, keeping their thick winter coats longer than needed.
 Those horses might require thorough grooming or even clipping in the warmer months to prevent them from overheating.

-Older horses are also more likely to develop endocrine disorders such as PPID or equine Cushings disease.
-That requires additional management to keep affected horses as healthy as possible.
+Older horses are also more likely to develop endocrine disorders such as PPID (equine Cushing’s disease).
+That requires additional management to maintain their quality of life and keep them as healthy as possible.

 Making the Decision for Euthanasia